vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 msā, pp. 920, 921.

-Tāṇdyamahābrāhmaṇa, pp. 9n., 266, Suvarna, saine as dināra, p.
+Tāṇdyamahābrāhmaṇa, pp. 9n., 266, Suvarṇa, saine as dināra, p.
 477; 307, 337.

 value of, pp. 487, 532, 859.

-Tarka, expounder of Viśiṣtādvaita, Svairiṇis, four kinds of, p.
+Tarka, expounder of Viśiṣṭādvaita, Svairiṇis, four kinds of, p.
 473.

 p.
 566; same as Brahmānandin, Svalpa-Sarvarta, p.
 543.